 CISA (Cybersecurity and Infrastructure Security Agency) in its Alert AA20-120A encourages organizations to implement an organizational cloud strategy to protect their infrastructure assets by defending against attacks related to their M365 transition and better securing O365 services.
 Among the others, CISA recommends – Protecting Global Admins from compromise and use the principle of “Least Privilege.”

 There is another term that speaks to the granularity and control of M365 admin rights – delegated administration.
-This approach has been broadly applied and speaks to the decentralization of IT administrative authority which RBAC provides – albeit in limited fashion.
+This approach has been broadly applied and speaks to the decentralization of IT administrative authority which RBAC provides – albeit in a limited fashion.

 The Microsoft partner community has found these M365 delegated administration functions too constrictive.
 “Permissions granted by delegated admin are too far-reaching, do not allow for fine-grained access, and even the ability to audit use is unclear or non-existent,” a partner community post argued.

 The partner laid out further concerns.
-“The list of roles and permissions that can be applied through Partner Center are available at https://docs.microsoft.com/en-us/partner-center/permissions-overview.
+“The list of roles and permissions that can be applied through Partner Center is available at https://docs.microsoft.com/en-us/partner-center/permissions-overview.
 Of these, only ‘Admin Agent’, ‘Helpdesk Agent’, and maybe ‘Sales Agent’ apply to the customer tenants.
-‘Admin agent’ is basically the equivalent of ‘Global Administrator’ within a customer tenant, and ‘Helpdesk Agent’ is effectively a ‘Helpdesk Administrator’ (Password Administrator),” the partner wrote.
-“As an O365 admin in my own organization, I can delegate permissions to others through at least 262,144 different combinations of the 18 customized administrator roles currently available in my tenant.
+‘Admin agent’ is the equivalent of ‘Global Administrator’ within a customer tenant, and ‘Helpdesk Agent’ is effectively a ‘Helpdesk Administrator’ (Password Administrator),” the partner wrote.
+“As an O365 admin in my organization, I can delegate permissions to others through at least 262,144 different combinations of the 18 customized administrator roles currently available in my tenant.
 (This increases to 38 roles available and nearly 275 billion combinations when using the roles available in Azure AD.)
 As a partner with delegated admin to a customer, there are only 2: ‘Everything’, or ‘Helpdesk Agent’.”

 This approach is a security risk.
 “Everything is “all or nothing”.
-We also have well over 100 engineers in our organization (not counting back office staff, etc.).
-To assign either “Admin agent” or “Helpdesk Agent” to one of our staff, means that they have that same permission across a few hundred customers.
+We also have well over 100 engineers in our organization (not counting back-office staff, etc.).
+To assign either “Admin agent” or “Helpdesk Agent” to one of our staff means that they have that same permission across a few hundred customers.
 There is no way to filter a staff member’s access to only one customer, or ideally a group of customers,” the partner concluded.

-Microsoft is positioning delegated administration only for partners or vendors helping on managing the tenant — because they don’t have true, granular delegated administration built into Office 365.
+Microsoft is positioning delegated administration only for partners or vendors helping on managing the tenant — because they don’t have true, granular delegated administration built into Microsoft Office 365.